OPINION - What does the Green Padlock Really Mean?

 Well generally yes, but there's all sorts of fun and games to be had once you start down this path.
 There's a few other things to be aware of, which really are beyond the scope of this post but we'll touch briefly on them.

 - It's possible (though not easy) to redirect traffic to real sites (e.g. set up a fake amazon.com).
 This requires DNS poisoning and also having a HTTPS certificate that the browser accepts for the amazon.com site (remember the green padlock does verify the domain name).
-This risk is best addressed with Certificate Transparency (which attempts to make it easy to see if someone other than you has requested a cert for your site), HPKP or DANE (both of which aim to restrict the certs that can be used on your domain name).
+This risk is best addressed with Certificate Transparency (which attempts to make it easy to see if someone other than you has requested a cert for your site) or Certification Authority Authorization (CAA) which lists the CAs that can issue certificates for your domains and is soon to become mandatory (without which it's been fairly useless so far!).
+Additionally there are more complex technologies like HPKP or DANE (both of which aim to restrict the certs that can be used on your domain name), but they require significant understanding of them before use.

 - It's possible to intercept unsecured HTTP traffic and change it.
 So if you go to www.twitter.com, this by default goes to http://www.twitter.com which then sends a message directing you to https://www.twitter.com.
 As HTTP is unencrypted you could change this to send you instead to https://www.twtter.com (assuming you managed to register that) and hope no one notices.
 This is best addressed with only using HTTPS on your site and then enforcing this with HSTS